 - the number of miles the tire was driven prior to the blowout

-The warm weather months—mid-May through early October in Wisconsin—are known as Tire Blowout Season.
+The warm weather months—mid-May through early October in Wisconsin—are known as Tire Blowout Season, though this time is also the worst for every type of car accident.
 This is when temperatures are hottest and people are driving longer distances, at higher speeds, in loaded up vehicles (think summer road trip/vacation).
 Trucks are particularly vulnerable to blowouts, given the heavy loads, hot temperatures, and long distances driven.

 Even if you take great care of your tires, a blowout can happen.

 Modern tires use a chemical process to bond the rubber tire tread to the nylon and steel layers under the tread.
 If there is a failure of the bonding process, the tread can peel off the tire.
 If this happens at highway speed, as it often does, it typically causes the vehicle to oversteer, making it almost impossible to control the vehicle.
 When tread separation occurred on the Firestone tires on Ford Explorers at highway speeds, drivers lost control and the vehicles rolled over.

 Compounding the problem for Ford was their use of Firestone tires made during a time when there was a strike at the factory producing the tires used on the Ford Explorer.
 These tires were notoriously prone to tread separation.
 All told, there were over 240 Ford Explorer-related deaths as a result and an estimated 3,000 serious injuries.

 And although tire manufacturers today have incredibly high standards, there are still numerous instances where defective products end up on our roads.
 The hundreds of thousands of Chinese-made tires recalled over the past several years are ample proof.

 Manufacturing Defects Leading to Tire Sidewall Blowouts & Tread Separation